mdesalvo/RDFSharp.Extensions/README.md

 # RDFSharp.Extensions

-This is a set of <a href="https://github.com/mdesalvo/RDFSharp">RDFSharp</a> extensions suited for storing and querying big RDF data on the following providers:
+This is a set of <a href="https://github.com/mdesalvo/RDFSharp">RDFSharp</a> extensions suited for storing and querying <b>big RDF data</b> on the following providers:

 |Provider|NuGet|
 |------|-----|